Imanullah/jc/README.md

-Use Google Chrome or Opera for Better View
+Recommended using Google Chrome or Opera for better view

 ## Implementation
 - Framework: Using [Next.js](https://nextjs.org) & TypeScript